 - What reminds you of her?
 Recreate a happy memory with her and enjoy reminiscing and reliving it.

 - Spend time engaging in an activity that you both love.
 (Ex.
-Gardening, flea market shopping, a cooking class, etc.)
+Crafting, flea market shopping, gardening, etc.)

 - Treat her to a new experience that you think she would enjoy.
 (I took my mom wine tasting!)